Getting started with the native title work procedures

 - conclusions of extinguishment and compulsory acquisitions of native title.

-- Alternatively, QNTIME data is also available as a Web Map Service accessible through the Queensland Spatial Catalogue or Open Data Queensland.
+QNTIME data is also available as a Web Map Service accessible through:

-Contact your Native Title Contact Officer if you have questions about the procedures or other native title issues.
-If they can't help you, they will seek advice on your behalf from the Department of Resources.
+Contact your department’s Native Title Contact Officer if you have questions about the procedures or other native title issues.
+If they can't help you, they will seek advice from the Department of Resources.
+If you don’t have a Native Title Contact Officer in your department, contact the Department of Resources directly.